 1. Cut back on training.

-The day before the competition, reduce the intensity of your physical training.
+Reduce the intensity of your physical training the day before the competition.
 Make sure your body is fully rested before the event.

 1. Sleep early.

-Athletes who are training for a competition needs to sleep 10 hours daily to recharge and improve their performance.
-The day before the event, sleep earlier so you won’t have a hard time waking up early for your game.
-Taking a 20-minute nap a few hours before the competition will also help increase your energy.
+Athletes training for a competition must sleep 10 hours daily to recharge and improve their performance.
+Sleep earlier the day before the event so you won’t have difficulty waking up early for your game.
+A 20-minute nap a few hours before the competition will also help increase your energy.

 1. Eat a high-carb dinner and breakfast.

-You need to eat high-carb meals before the competition because these will help optimize your performance during the game.
+It helps to eat high-carb meals before the competition because these will optimize your performance during the game.
 Carbohydrates supply energy to your body, which enables you to be at your highest level for longer.
 Glucose from carbs has also been found to help with memory.
-A few hours before the game, you can refuel with healthy snacks like bananas to keep your carb levels up.
+Refuel with healthy snacks like bananas a few hours before the game to keep your carb levels up.

 1. Prepare what you need the day before the competition.